explosion/spacy-transformers/README.md

 See [`Language.__init__`](https://spacy.io/api/language#init).
-Expects either a `pytt_name` setting in the `meta` or as a keyword argument, specifying the pre-trained model name.
+Expects either a `pytt_name` setting in the `meta` or as a keyword argument, specifying the pretrained model name.
 This is used to set up the model-specific tokenizer.

 #### <kbd>method</kbd> `PyTT_Language.update`